square/square-dotnet-sdk/doc/api/labor.md

 Creates a new `Shift`.

-A `Shift` represents a complete workday for a single employee.
+A `Shift` represents a complete work day for a single employee.
 You must provide the following values in your request to this
 endpoint: